-Higher Education Primary Concentration: 63-Hour Program of Studies 24
+Higher Education Primary Concentration: 63-Hour Program of Studies $^{24}$

-The following presents a typical strategy for completing the requirements within LMU's 63-Hour Doctoral Program of Studies25 which is designed for those candidates entering the program with a master's degree plus thirty hours or an educational specialist degree.
+The following presents a typical strategy for completing the requirements within LMU's 63-Hour Doctoral Program of Studies which is designed for those candidates entering the program with a master's degree plus thirty hours or an educational specialist degree.
 This plan should be used with advice from the candidate's major professor.
 Courses on the plan may be scheduled during terms other those indicated.
 This possible plan reflects required core, research, and primary concentration coursework.

-Credit He ours
+Credit Ho ours

 EDLC 701 Leadership: Historical and

 Contemporary Perspectives 3

 EDEC 752 Qualitative Research: Theory and Design 3

 EDEC 751 Quantitative Research Procedures I 3

 EDEC 755 Dissertation Research and Design 3

 EDHE 851 Higher Education: Theory,

 Foundations, and Principles 3

 EDHE 852 College Candidate Development Theory 3

 EDHE 853 Policy Development and Analysis 3

 EDHE 855 Law in Higher Education

 EDHE 854 Governance, Administration, and Politics 3

 EDHE 856 Higher Education Finance 3

 EDLC 899 Independent Dissertation Research 15

 TOTAL HO OURS: 48

-Candidates n nust complete the above courses plus 15 h Ours
+Candidates must complete the above courses, plus 15 hours

-Candidates must complete the above courses, plus 15 hours of coursework in one of the following secondary concentrations.
+of coursework in one of the following secondary concentrations.

-Curriculum and Instruction (EDCI)
+Curriculum and Instruction (EDCI) EDCI 869 Curriculum Leadership at the

-EDCI 869 Curriculum Leadership at the
+EDCI 809 Curriculum Leadership at the

 District Level 3

 EDCI 872 Trends and Issues in Educational

 Technology and Literacy 3

 EDCI 873 Perspectives and Strategies in

 Teaching and Learning 3

 EDCI 874 Curricula for Literacy 3

 EDCI 877 Teacher Leadership 3

-Instructional Leadership (EDIL)
+Instruction al Leadership (EDIL)

 EDIL 860 Group Methods and Processes 3

 EDIL 861 Educational Finance 3

 EDIL 866 Ethical Leadership and Decision

 Making 3

-EDIL 867 Political Structures and Governance e3
+EDIL 867 Political Structures and Governar nce3

 EDIL 876 Advanced Educational Law: A

-Legal Perspective in Specific Area S
+Legal Perspective in Specific Are eas

 of Need 3

-24 Six Terms or Two Years plus additional time the candidate mag
+Six Terms o or Two Years plus additional time the co andidate may

+require to con unlata his or har dissertation (minimum of 15 hours

-24 Six Terms or Two Years plus additional time the candidate may require to complete his or her dissertation (minimum of 15 hours) 25The program of studies includes 15 hours of core coursework; 18 hours in a given concentration; and a minimum of 15 hours of research related to completion of the candidate's dissertation
+require to complete his or her dissertation (minimum of 15 hours)

+25 The program of studies includes 15 hours of core coursework; 18 hours in a given concentration; and a minimum of 15 hours of research related to completion of the candidate's dissertation